EngrSaad2/EngrSaad2/README.md

 </div>

 ### Hi, This is Saad.
 A Passionate Software Developer, Entrepreneur and Programmer.
 I love to play with coding, building software, and focusing on learning new technologies.
-I currently serve as the CEO of Triangle Technologies Limited, a renowned software firm.
+I currently serve as the CEO of Triangle Technologies Limited, a renowned software firm in Bangladesh.
 Also, I have been working as a Senior Software Engineer for the last 3 years at a leading IT enabled business company known as HUSSAINS™ Business Consultants Limited.

 - 💻 Lead programming languages: Java, PHP, JavaScript.